Are Large Reasoning Models Interruptible?

 \section{Introduction}

 Large Reasoning Models (LRMs) have achieved state-of-the-art performance on complex, multi-step reasoning tasks \citep{agarwal2025gpt,yang2025qwen3}.
-The dominant paradigm for evaluating these models, however, remains static and turn-based.
-In this setup, a model receives a fixed problem, generates a complete response, and the environment is assumed to be ``frozen'' during its computation.
-By adopting this sequential binary interaction paradigm, existing models fail to capture the fluid and interactive nature of real-world problem-solving, where environments evolve, collaborators intervene, and goals change.

-For example, a user may want to interrupt a long-running computation (test-time compute) to get a quick, partial answer.
+The dominant paradigm for evaluating these models, however, remains static and turn-based: a model receives a fixed problem, generates a complete response, and the environment is assumed to be ``frozen'' during its computation.
+By adopting this sequential interaction paradigm, existing models fail to capture the fluid nature of real-world problem-solving, where environments evolve, collaborators intervene, and goals change.
+For example, a user may want to interrupt a long-running computation to get a quick, partial answer.
 Perhaps the user observes a flaw in the reasoning or their initial request and would like to interject new information or instructions.
-Alternatively, a coding agent needs to be able to work in an environment where other agents and users are also modifying the same codebase.
+Alternatively, a coding model needs to be able to work in an environment where other models and users are also modifying the same codebase.
 The standard method for handling these intervening situations -- aborting the entire process, manually editing the context, and restarting from scratch -- is inefficient, disrupts user workflows, and loses important partial context.

-Intuitively, interrupting a generation seems as simple as closing the reasoning or agent message and inserting user feedback.
-Indeed, some public models already expose ad-hoc mechanisms (e.g., injecting a new user turn, or discarding existing traces and restarting).
-However, what are the implications of these modes of intervention?
+Intuitively, interrupting a chat model's generation might seem as simple as closing the reasoning or agent message and inserting a user message, and indeed, some software \citep{sillytavern,textgenwebui} already implement ad-hoc mechanisms for interruption (e.g., injecting a new user turn, or discarding existing traces and restarting).
+However, nothing is known about the implications of these modes of intervention.
 Do LRMs produce progressively better answers as more of the reasoning trace accrues, and how gracefully do they degrade under hard stops?
 Can models heed requests to speed up by compressing or truncating their own reasoning, without loss in quality?
-When new information arrives mid-inference, can models recognize and respond to the problem shift?
+When new information arrives mid-inference, can models recognize the update and adapt their reasoning process accordingly?
 And, how sensitive are these behaviors to the timing and surface form of the intervention?